How to self-publish a book ... and who should be doing it

 What is self publishing?

-People write books for many reasons, but most have a common goal: to one day see their work in print.
+People write books for many reasons, but most have a common goal: they want to see their work in print, shelved in bookstores and - hopefully - bestseller lists.
 The traditional method is to shop the manuscript around in the hope that an agent and/or publisher will offer a contract.
 And traditionally, most agents and publishers send manuscripts back with a 'no thank you'.

 After a few weeks/months/years of that, many people start to look at the alternatives.
 Self-publishing is one of them.

-First, let's clarify exactly what self-publishing is.
-A few years back it meant employing an editor, a book designer and a cover artist to get the work into shape and ready for press, and then employing a printer for the books, another for the covers and a binder to put it all together.
+First, let's clarify exactly what self-publishing is because and the term and the process have both changed over the years.
+Once it meant employing an editor, a book designer and a cover artist to get the work into shape and ready for press, and then employing a printer for the books, another for the covers and a binder to put it all together.
 Print runs were usually in the hundreds, or even thousands, and the finished article looked pretty much like ordinary books in the stores.
 To get a book into print, self-published authors were pretty much setting up their own mini publishing houses.

-These days self-publishing involves uploading a word or PDF file to a company who then makes the subsequent book available through their website.
-E.g. Lulu.
-Authors rarely employ professionals to help with editing, proofing and layout, and unfortunately a gigantic avalanche of such books has made self-publishing a less attractive option.
-(I'm not being elitist here.
-Once, self-publishing cost a lot of money, and paying 10 or 15% of the total printing cost to an editor seemed like a good idea.
-Now you can publish a book for exactly zero dollars, and paying $800-$1500 is an expense most self-published authors are unwilling to contemplate.)
+I'm not being elitist here.
+Once upon a time, self-publishing cost a lot of money, and paying 10 or 15% of the total printing cost to an editor seemed like a good idea.
+Now you can publish a book for exactly zero dollars, and paying $800-$1500 for an edit is an expense most self-published authors are unwilling to contemplate.

 So who does self-publishing work best for?

-Non-fiction writers with a well-defined, captive audience.
-For example, someone who holds seminars on particular topics ... such as chicken-farming.
+• Non-fiction writers with a well-defined, captive audience.
+For example, someone who holds seminars on specialist topics ... such as chicken racing, network marketing or building homes out of industrial waste.
 There are plenty of opportunities to tell your guests that copies of your book are available at the back of the room, and you have no competition.
 In this case, 250-500 copies of a self-published book could be a wise investment.

-So, who should consider self-publishing only as a last resort?
+Who should consider self-publishing as a last resort?

 What do I mean by 'Having a book buying audience'?
 Well, even if you write a good book which is technically competent, it could be rejected simply because the publisher doesn't believe enough people will want to buy a copy.
 It may be that your novel is a science fictional thriller and a romance all rolled into one.
 How do they sell that?
 Who do they sell it to?
 This is where self publishing can work, because you can survive on a small number of sales to people who have little choice of alternatives.

 Unknown writers & optimists.
 If you have no presence in the market, it's going to be tough convincing readers to lay down $20 to $25 for your book.
-It's also going to be tough convincing bookstores to carry it ...
-Many titles published by the big guys don't sell, so how is a self-published book by a complete unknown going to do?
+Ebooks fare better, especially if you price them right, but poorly-written, grammatically-challenged work won't find an audience even if you give it away.

 I want to point out right now that I'm not trying to put anyone off.
 However, having self-published three books I know something of the pitfalls and the reality of self-publishing, and I don't want anyone wasting a lot of money on a fruitless endeavour.

 I haven't put you off yet?
-Ok, let's continue
+Ok, let's talk about getting books printed

 At the other end of the scale you have hardback books with those nifty little placemarker ribbons and your name in gold foil on the cover.
 (They always look like Readers Digest condensed books to me, but then again I write science fiction so what would I know?)
 These are ideal for memoirs, where you want them to last through several generations.